adil-hussain-84/Shock-experiment/README.md

 # Setup

-1. Clone this repository;
+1. Clone this repository.
-1. Open the [ShockExperiment.xcworkspace](ShockExperiment.xcworkspace) file in Xcode;
+1. Open the [ShockExperiment.xcworkspace](ShockExperiment.xcworkspace) file in Xcode.
-1. Build the project;
+1. Build the project.
 1. Run the tests.

 This workspace assumes you have a GitHub source control account added to your Xcode preferences.
 Xcode uses your GitHub account to fetch this workspace's Swift package dependencies.